mrjohnc/kirigami-cnc/README.md

 ## Current status
 ### Done
-A very basic first version has been created with one tool head which moves but has no toolchain (click image for video)
+A very basic first version has been created moves but has no toolchain (click image for video).
+There is one toolhead for a craft knife which cuts paper.

 [![](http://img.youtube.com/vi/BQzhzq3MdRw/0.jpg)](http://www.youtube.com/watch?v=BQzhzq3MdRw "First Kirigami CNC test moves")